-- 1.1 This Enterprise Agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This Enterprise Agreement may be referred to as the Assistants to the Members of the South Australian Parliament Enterprise Agreement 2019. - 1.3 This Enterprise Agreement will have effect only if approved by the South Australian Employment Tribunal ("SAET"). - 1.4 The term of this Enterprise Agreement will operate for two (2) years from the date of approval by the SAET. - The parties to this Enterprise Agreement acknowledge that issues of Government policy, service levels, Commissioner for Public Sector Employment Determinations, Standards, Directions, Circulars, Guidelines (and their successors), Chief Executive Determinations and resource allocation fall outside the parameters of this Enterprise Agreement.
-The Government undertakes to, wherever possible, keep employees informed of these issues.
+- 1.1 This Enterprise Agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This Enterprise Agreement may be referred to as the Assistants to the Members of the South Australian Parliament Enterprise Agreement 2021. - 1.3 This Enterprise Agreement will have effect only if approved by the South Australian Employment Tribunal ("SAET"). - 1.4 The term of this Enterprise Agreement will operate for three (3) years from the date of approval by the SAET. - 1.5 The parties to this Enterprise Agreement acknowledge that issues of Government policy, service levels, Commissioner for Public Sector Employment Determinations, Directions, Guidelines (and their successors), Chief Executive Determinations and resource allocation fall outside the parameters of this Enterprise Agreement.
+The employer undertakes to, wherever possible, keep employees informed of these issues.